Welcome to Digital Humanities at UO!

 What is DH at UO?

-Many members of our community have longstanding interests in digital humanities and media studies–two distinct fields that sometimes overlap.
+Many members of our community have longstanding interests in digital humanities and media studies–two fields that sometimes overlap.

 The New Media and Culture Certificate (NMCC) offers a graduate certificate in new media scholarship.
 This certificate program is a collaborative venture among the College of Arts and Sciences, the School of Architecture and Allied Arts, and the School of Journalism and Communication.